bubriks/katacoda-scenarios/deployment-testing/step7.md

 The visualization of metrics will be done using another open-source tool: [Grafana](https://grafana.com).

-Here again, the only single command needs to be executed.
+Here again, only a single command needs to be executed.

 `kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.9/samples/addons/grafana.yaml`{{execute T1}}